All Episodes

 I get asked that a lot.

-I don't think you can put Definitive boundaries on the paranormal or on a psychic atmosphere.
+I don't think you can put definitive boundaries on the paranormal or on a psychic atmosphere.

 It's not like a county line or a state line on a road map or something like that.

-But pretty much the area of the most intense paranormal activity is centered, seems to be centered, right around the Sunshine Skyway Bridge.
+But pretty much the area of the most intense paranormal activity is centered, seems to be centered right around the Sunshine Skyway Bridge.

 Hi.

-Tim from La Crosse.
+Hi, Tim from La Crass.

 La Crosse, Wisconsin.